moneymanagerex/android-money-manager-ex/docs/usermanual/index.md

 # How to Use

+## Settings

+Setting area controll a lot of switches to customise behaviour of the app based on your need.

+Detail instructions (here)[settings/]

 ## Adding Transactions

 To add a new transaction, simply navigate to the transactions tab and click on the add button.
 Then, enter the details of the transaction, including the date, amount, category, and any additional notes.